xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You will be traveling and coming into a fortune.